Meet Our Eurasian Eagle Owl

 Did You Know?

-- An owls eyes are very large meaning they are stuck in place, this is why owls are able to move their heads much further than we can, this allows they to have a greater field of view.
+• An owls eyes are very large meaning they are stuck in place, called a 'fixed socket'.
+This is why owls are able to move their heads much further than we can, although it is a myth they can spin their heads 360 degrees which their limit being around 270 degrees or 3/4 of the way round!

-- Eurasian Eagle owls have feathers on the top of their heads, these are called ear tufts, they act like their eyebrows and are able to move due to them being connected to muscles in their head, these can tell us about how they are feeling, if they are flat on their head it can indicate they are relaxed or content, in contrast if they are seen to be upright it can indicate that the owl has seen something, alert or curious.
+• Eagle owls have feathers on the top of their heads.
+These are called ear tufts and yhey act like their eyebrows and are able to move due to them being connected to muscles in their head.
+These can tell us about how they are feeling; if they are flat on their head it can indicate they are relaxed or content, in contrast if they are seen to be upright it can indicate that the owl has seen something, alert or curious.